ethan-dowler/dungeon-crawl-rails/README.md

 ## Goals

-The goal of this project is to build a text-based RPG that's designed **for the browser** with an emphasis on the mobile browser experience.
+The goal of this project is to build a text-based RPG that's designed for the **desktop browser** experience (1200px).

 I want to pick up exactly where I left off and play for whatever length of time I have available.